 BLS Mentoring Program

-The Business Law Section's Mentoring Program seeks to connect recently graduated law students and young lawyers with experienced attorneys within our membership to provide guidance on career and professional development and growth.
+The Section's Mentoring Program seeks to connect recently graduated law students and young lawyers with experienced attorneys within our membership to provide guidance on career and professional development and growth.
 Learn more here.

 Sponsorship of Kozyak Minority Mentoring Foundation